 The 14th annual INSP conference came at a very special time in the history of global street papers, as we joined together to

 celebrate the 15th anniversary of our network.
 INSP was delighted to welcome 94 members from 29 countries to Bergen, for its longest ever four-day conference and networking event.

-Megafon, Open Society Institute, Marthas, ALF, BISS, Baker Brun, Bergen Kommune, Norwegian Embassy, Scanner Grafisk, FERD, One Scotland (Scottish Government), Aibel, Fagforbundet, Hordaland, Fana Catering, Norad, Radisson Bergen, Bergen Reiselivslag, Stiftelsen Bergensklinikkene, LO, Husbanken, Street Noise, Bocca, Lloyds TSB Foundation for Scotland, Edvard Grieg Museum, Kirkens Bymisjon
+Sponsors: Megafon, Open Society Institute, Marthas, ALF, BISS, Baker Brun, Bergen Kommune, Norwegian Embassy, Scanner Grafisk, FERD, One Scotland (Scottish Government), Aibel, Fagforbundet, Hordaland, Fana Catering, Norad, Radisson Bergen, Bergen Reiselivslag, Stiftelsen Bergensklinikkene, LO, Husbanken, Street Noise, Bocca, Lloyds TSB Foundation for Scotland, Edvard Grieg Museum, Kirkens Bymisjon.

 2008: Speaking From the Ground Up: Street Papers Challenging Global Perspectives on Poverty

 Scotland’s First Minister Alex Salmond welcomed members from 32 countries back to the home of INSP’s global headquarters.
 The undisputed highlight of the years conference was the first-ever INSP Awards, held in the grand surrounds of the Kelvingrove Art Gallery and Museum.

 Topics discussed included: the unique role of street papers in the Global South and how to engage street paper readers through campaigning & advocacy.

 Sponsors: The Big Issue, BISS, Open Society Institute, Mitchell Library, Glasgow City Council, The Scottish Executive International Development Fund, Lloyds TSB Foundation for Scotland Charities Aid Foundation.